tomjoht/tomjoht.github.io/_posts/2015/2015-07-15-moving-a-stagnant-career-forward.md

 - beginners
 - technical-writing
 keywords: careers
-summary: "To move out of a stagnant career, immerse yourself in learning on your own.
+description: "To move out of a stagnant career, immerse yourself in learning on your own.
 You can learn programming online, for example, or specialize in a knowledge domain or tools."
 ---

 I recently received the following question: